asadsiddiquee/Elixir-Practices/README.md

 ***After Completion of minimum 100 Elixir Exercises i will create another repo for Phoenix Practices.
 Then, I will continue practising in both repo***

+# List of Exercises

+1. head and tail recursion printing (decrease number) HeadTailRecursion.uptoTail(YOUR NUMBER)  // Call tail recursion HeadTailRecursion.uptoHead(YOUR NUMBER)  // Call head recursion

+2. Recursive function to find sum of a number RecursionSum.sum(Your number) // fn(3) -> 1+2+3 -> 6

+3. Tail Recursive function to find sum of a number TailRecursionSum.sum(Your number, acc \\ 0) // fn(3) -> 1+2+3 -> 6

+4. Create function to Find Factorial of a Number with recursion FactorialRecursion.factorial(Your number) // FactorialRecursion.factorial(3) ->  3*2*1 -> 6

+5. Create function to Find Factorial of a Number with tail recursion FactorialTailRecursion.factorial(Your Number, acc \\ 0 ) //  FactorialTailRecursion.factorial(3) -> 3*2*1 -> 6